anaphel/QuickMail/README.md

 How to use it
 -------------------------

-If you are not in a Zend Framework project, you have to include 2 class which you can found usually here :
+If you are not in a Zend Framework project, you have to include 2 class which you can found usually here:
 * /usr/share/php/Zend/Mail.php
 * /usr/share/php/Zend/Mail/Transport/Smtp.php